GiuseppeTT/clean-install/fedora.md

 - Change icon theme in `Gnome Tweaks` > `Appearance`
 - Add weekday to top bar in `Gnome Tweaks` > `Top Bar`
 - Enable dash to dock in `Extensions`
+- Sync VSCode to GitHub to import settings and extensions from cloud

 ### Dash app order